Skip to main content

 Overview

-CocoIndex now supports native integration with ColPali — enabling multi-vector, patch-level image indexing using cutting-edge multimodal models.
-With just a few lines of code, you can now embed and index images with ColPali’s late-interaction architecture, fully integrated into CocoIndex’s composable flow system.
+CocoIndex supports native integration with ColPali - with just a few lines of code, you embed and index images with ColPali’s late-interaction architecture.
+We also build a light weight image search application with FastAPI.

 ColPali (Contextual Late-interaction over Patches) is a powerful model for multimodal retrieval.